microsoft/PowerPlatformConnectors/certified-connectors/Connect Bridge/Readme.md

 To purchase a license, contact **office@connecting-software.com** to obtain a quote for your use case.

+### Obtaining Credentials

+Download and Install Connect Bridge on any server or client machine that can communicate with the server where Dynamics NAV is installed.

+The latest installation package can be downloaded at: [ConnectBridge.exe](https://share.connecting-software.com/download.php?id=202&token=mOXNc6YR9XaF3D9Q9W0QNOBoUEm7n4vz)

 ## Deployment Instructions
 To purchase a license, contact **office@connecting-software.com** to obtain a quote for your use case.